Anne Barlow: Career

 Prior to Art in General, Barlow was Curator of Education and Media Programs at the New Museum, New York (1999–2007) where she led the department’s new media, public programs, and collaborative projects.
 From 2004–2006, she conceptualized and developed the "Museum as Hub" initiative and established its first partnerships in Cairo, Eindhoven, Mexico City, and Seoul.
 She also curated numerous museum and on-line exhibitions; initiated and produced the museum’s Digital Culture Programs; and organized inter-disciplinary roundtables, public programs, performances and broadcasts.
 She was formerly Curator of Contemporary Art and Design at Glasgow Museums (1994–1999), where she oversaw its collection of international contemporary art and design, exhibitions program, artists’ residencies, commissions, and new acquisitions.

-Barlow has been a jury member of numerous selection panels and awards including: British Pavilion Selection Committee, 58th Venice Biennale (2019); MAC International 2018, Belfast, Northern Ireland (2018); “Montblanc Cultural Foundation Curatorium” (2017–2019); Curatorial Advisory Committee, Mumbai Art Room, India (2017–ongoing); Exposure 8, Beirut Art Center, Lebanon (2016); kim?
+Barlow has been a jury member of numerous selection panels and awards including: 2023 Ars Fennica Award, Helsinki, Finland (2023); The Arts Foundation Futures Awards for Visual Arts (2022), London, UK; Artist of Tomorrow, Prishtina, Kosovo (2020-22 and 2016); British Pavilion Selection Committee, 58th Venice Biennale (2019); MAC International 2018, Belfast, Northern Ireland (2018); “Montblanc Cultural Foundation Curatorium” (2017–2019); Curatorial Advisory Committee, Mumbai Art Room, India (2017); Exposure 8, Beirut Art Center, Lebanon (2016); kim?
 Contemporary Art Award, Latvia (2016 and 2015); T-HT Award, Zagreb, Croatia (2014); and the Akbank Curatorial Prize, Istanbul, Turkey (2013).
 Barlow has also been a panelist/advisor to funding organizations including: Creative Capital, New York (2005 and 2006); New York State Council on the Arts (2003–2005); and the Rockefeller Foundation (2002 and 2003); and has lectured, moderated or participated in talks at organizations including Istanbul Modern (2020); Govett-Brewster Gallery, New Plymouth, New Zealand (2019); Art Basel Conversations Programme, Art Basel Hong Kong (2019); Tate Modern (2018 and 2019); the Institute of Modern Art, Brisbane (2015); the Sharjah Art Foundation (2012); IASPIS Stockholm (2011); ARCO Madrid (2011); Center for Contemporary Art, Warsaw (2009); and the IMLS National Leadership Awards (2004).
+In 2020, Barlow was awarded an Honorary Fellowship by Arts University Plymouth in recognition of her outstanding contribution to arts and culture.